raspberrypilearning/green-goals/en/step_7.md

 --- task ---

 Program the **Land Panda** sprite to show, explain the 'Life on Land' goal, and hide, like in the other steps.
-However, program the **Land Panda** sprite to move however you want it to.
-Can you get it to jump up and down?
+However, program the **Land Panda** sprite to move in a different way to the other sprites.
+For example, can you get it to jump up and down?

-If you get stuck, you can look at the other steps or click the below for a reminder:
+If you need help, you can look at the other steps or click the button below for a reminder:

 --- /task ---